Property tax reminder notices

 - Copy of your bank transaction receipt, if payment was made to a bank teller.

 - Copy of your bank statement showing the payment date and amount.

 Be sure to remove all sensitive information, i.e. your bank account number and bank account balance from your receipts or bank statements.

-If your payment does not appear on your property tax account, please request documentation from your bank indicating the date, amount and property tax roll number associated with your payment.
+If your payment does not appear on your property tax account, request documentation from your bank indicating the date, amount and property tax roll number associated with your payment.
 Submit the documentation from your bank, along with the location address and/or property tax roll number.

 Submit your proof of payment documentation using one of the following methods:

 Secure Online Form